phbuech/ema2wav/README.md

 The converter works with data from the AG500/501 models of [Carstens Medizinelektronik GmbH](https://www.articulograph.de/) at the moment.

 We added executable files so you can run the converter in its GUI-version as every application on your computer:
 * For macOS, download the zip `ema2wav_app_macos.zip` in the `bin` subdirectory of this project.
 Unzip the archive.
 You will find the file `ema2wav_app.app` inside.
 This is the app. **Important**: Since this is work under development and not signed, Mac will not open the app on double click the first time you try to open it. **Simple fix**: Hold ctrl down while clicking on the app (or right click).
 Choose "Open" from the context menu.
 A dialog will appear, click again "Open" in this dialog and the app will open.
 Read about it in the [official macOS documentation](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/10.15/mac/10.15).
+The first time, you try to open the app using this method, you may only see a dialog stating that the app cannot be opened.
+Try a second time, and the method will work, see [here](https://news.ycombinator.com/item?id=24219099).
+You only need to apply the outlined method once, the app will then open on double-click.

 After starting the application, you will see a GUI for the configuration of the conversion.
 Read about it in section 2.1 of this guide.